LaoZZZZZ/bartender-1.1/README.md

 ## c.Barcode file.

 This file is used to keep track the assignment of each raw barcode with respect to the cluster.
 It has three columns.
-  1. Line.Number: the line number in the raw input file.
+  1. Unique.reads: the extracted barcode from the raw read.
-  2. Barcode.Sequence: the extracted barcode from the that line.
-This barcode only contains base pairs in all random positions and all spacers are removed.
-So it should be different from the original barcode unless the input barcode already has spacers removed.
+  2. Frequency: the raw count of this unique read.
   3. Cluster.ID: the cluster id which this barcode belongs to.

 # Problems and questions